 255.05 Placing Dowels and Tiebars.
 Drill dowel and tiebar holes using hydraulic or electric drills without spalling or damaging the existing concrete.
 To drill for dowels, use a device capable of drilling a minimum of three holes at a time.
 For patches 10 feet (3 m) or greater in length, provide tie bars or wiggle bolts of the size and spaced as shown on the standard construction drawings.
-Blow clean all drilled holes with oil free compressed air.
+Blow clean all drilled holes with oil-free compressed air.
 Maintain holes dry and frost free before grouting the dowels or tiebars.
 Pneumatically inject grout into the rear portion of the drilled holes.
-Use a grout retention disc with a radius slot as shown to retain the grout within the drilled holes.
+Use a grout retention disc with a radius slot as shown in the standard drawings to retain the grout within the drilled holes.
 Inject grout to fill all voids behind the grout retention disc and until grout extrudes through the radius slot.
 Insert dowels and tiebars through the grout retention disc while the disc is placed flush with the sawed edge of pavement and aligned with the drilled hole.
 Insertion of the dowels and tiebars shall force the grout out of the radius slot in the grout retention disc.
 Hold dowel bars in proper alignment until the grout has hardened.